jentery/mdia200v3/index.md

 ### Academic Concessions and Accommodations

 If your academic courses are affected by illness, accident, or family affliction, you may wish to request an [academic concession](https://www.uvic.ca/students/academics/academic-concessions-accommodations/index.php).
 Are you a student with a learning disability, ADHD, mental health issue, or long-term recurring physical or sensory disability?
 Do you have chronic health issues?
-If you do, UVic provides [academic accommodations](https://www.uvic.ca/students/academics/academic-concessions-accommodations/index.php) to address barriers to your education.
+If you do, UVic provides academic accommodations to address barriers to your education.

-The university recognizes its responsibility to offer academic concessions to students whose ability to complete course requirements is interrupted by 1) unexpected and unavoidable circumstances or 2) conflicting responsibilities.
-Learn more about [academic concession regulations](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/HJjAxiGO4).

 ### Student Wellness